EmilyBie/TicTacToe/README.md

 * Switch turns between X and O
 * User can change the game board size to 3, 4 or 5
 * Player who firstly get three in a row will win the game
-* User can player several times and the scores will be stored in the localStorage, only "Clear Record" button can reset the scores.
+* User can play several times and the scores will be stored in the localStorage, only "Clear Record" button can reset the scores.

 ___________________________________________________________________________________